 Update on Injured Ontario Workers and Bill 148

-Injured workers who currently receive benefits under the provincial Workplace Safety and Insurance (WSI) program should be aware of proposed changes to Ontario employment and labour law, including changes that are feared by injured workers’ advocacy groups to impact the level of WSI benefit entitlement.
+Injured workers who currently receive benefits under the provincial Workplace Safety and Insurance Board (WSIB) should be aware of proposed changes to Ontario’s minimum wage laws.

 In mid-July 2017, the Ontario Ministry of Labour announced that it intended to create more opportunity and security for workers through its Bill 148, which is the proposed Fair Workplaces, Better Jobs Act, 2017.